How to Get a Smooth Butt

 At Bawdy we consider ourselves the foremost experts on butt beauty.
 Making your butt as smooth as possible is our mission and we want to give you all the details on how to get it done.
 Getting your butt smooth doesn’t require a ton of effort like making your butt bigger, but it does require some knowledge.
-We make it easy with our Squeeze It mask but if you prefer the old fashion way, here are some tips and tricks to achieving the smoothest of butts.
+We make it easy with our Squeeze It sheet mask.
+It perks up skin with lemon, exfoliates dead skin with orange peel, and evens skin tone for smooth buttocks with grapefruit.
+But if you prefer to achieve butt wellness the old fashion way, here are some tips and tricks to achieving the smoothest of butts.

 Why Do Our Butts Get Bumpy?

 Achieving a smooth butt means getting rid of acne and other types of bumps we can get on our butts.
 The first step to achieving a smooth butt requires understanding why your butt gets bumps in the first place.
 It's actually quite simple, skin is skin whether its on your butt, leg or face.
-Blocked or infected hair follicles will cause folliculitis as it does on other parts of the body.
+You have to have a healthy skincare routine for all of your skin, including your derriere.
+Blocked or infected hair follicles will cause folliculitis near your thong just like it does on other parts of the body.